Mithilesh7723/TruthPulse/README.md

 ## ✨ Crafted in Horizon Flare Studio

-TruthPulse is proudly crafted at **Horizon Flare Studio**, made in India, for **Bharat**.
+Nayan.ai is proudly crafted at **Horizon Flare Studio**, made in India, for **Bharat**.
 Empowering the nation with innovative, homegrown technology.

 ---

 ## ✨ Stay Tuned!

-TruthPulse is evolving — new features, integrations, and improvements are on the way.
+Nayan.ai is evolving — new features, integrations, and improvements are on the way.
 Star ⭐ the repo and join our community to stay updated!

 ---

-**TruthPulse — Illuminating Facts, Empowering Minds.**
+**Nayan.ai — Illuminating Facts, Empowering Minds.**